fossasia/open-event-frontend/README.md

 ## Installation

 The Open Event Frontend can be easily deployed on a variety of platforms.
-Detailed platform specific instructions have been provided below.
+Detailed platform-specific instructions have been provided below.

 1. [Local Installation](/docs/installation/local.md)
 2. [Publish to GitHub Pages](/docs/installation/Publish-to-GitHub-Pages.md)